DAISY-05K/accidents-in-aviation-project/README.md

 ##  ACCIDENTS IN AVIATION DATA ANALYSIS
 ## INTRODUCTION
- According to this article[article] ('https://www.icao.int/Meetings/FutureOfAviation/Pages/default.aspx') the air transport industry is expanding and the future of aviation is a bright one.
+ According to this article[article]('https://www.icao.int/Meetings/FutureOfAviation/Pages/default.aspx') the air transport industry is expanding and the future of aviation is a bright one.
 Aviation sector is growing faster and will continue to grow,if this growth path is achieved by 2036 the air transport industry will then contribute 15.5 million in direct jobs and $1.5 trillion of GDP to the world economy.

  As good as that sounds the aviation industry also faces it's own fair share of challenges which include accidents due to the condition of the aircraft and the climate change and sustianability among others.